Bicycle gearing: Methods

 There are at least four different methods for measuring gear ratios: gear inches, metres of development (roll-out), gain ratio, and quoting the number of teeth on the front and rear sprockets respectively.
 The first three methods result in each possible gear ratio being represented by a single number which allows the gearing of any bicycles to be compared regardless of drive wheel diameter; the numbers produced by different methods are not comparable, but for each method the larger the number the higher the gear.
 The third method, gain ratio, also takes the length of the crankarm into account, which can vary from bike to bike.
 The fourth method uses two numbers and is only useful in comparing bicycles with the same drive wheel diameter.
 In the case of road bikes, this is usually around 670 mm.
 A 700c "standard" wheel has a 622 mm rim diameter.
 The final wheel diameter depends on the specific tire but will be approximately 622 mm plus twice the tire width.

 Front/rear measurement only considers the sizes of a chainring and a rear sprocket.
 Gear inches and metres of development also take the size of the rear wheel into account.
 Gain ratio goes further and also takes the length of a pedal crankarm into account.

-Gear inches and metres of development are closely related: to convert from gear inches to metres of development, multiply by 0.08 (more exactly: 0.0798, or precisely: 0.0254π).
+Gear inches and metres of development are closely related: to convert from gear inches to metres of development, multiply by 0.08 (more precisely: 0.0798, or exactly: 0.0254 · π).